davidbau/webhome/content/pages/about.md

 * Can knowledge from several neural networks be tranplanted together intentionally?
-* Can latent knowledge be cleanly encapsulated within deep networks?
+* Can latent knowledge within deep neural networks be cleanly encapsulated and reused?
 * Can tools be created to allow programmers to effectively debug and design deep neural networks?